Southern Italy: After 1861

 The southern economy greatly suffered after the Italian unification, and the process of industrialisation was interrupted.
 This situation of persistent backwardness in the socioeconomic development of the regions of southern Italy compared to the other regions of the country, especially the northern ones, is known as the southern question.
 Poverty and organised crime were long-standing issues in southern Italy as well and it got worse after unification.
 Cavour stated the basic problem was poor government, and believed the solution lay in the strict application of the Piedmontese legal system.
 The main result was an upsurge in brigandage.

-Therefore, the south experienced great economic difficulties resulting in massive emigration leading to a worldwide Italian diaspora, especially to North America, South America, Australia and other parts of Europe.
+As a result, the south experienced great economic difficulties resulting in massive emigration leading to a worldwide Italian diaspora, especially to North America, South America, Australia and other parts of Europe.
 Many natives also relocated to the industrial cities in northern Italy, such as Genoa, Milan and Turin.
 A relative process of industrialisation has developed in some areas of the "Mezzogiorno" after the Second World War.
 In the 1946 referendum, the region voted to keep the monarchy, with its greatest support coming in Campania.
 Politically, the region was at odds with the north, which won the referendum to establish a republic.

-Today, the south remains less economically developed than the northern and central regions, which enjoyed an "economic miracle" in the 1950s and the 1960s and became highly industrialized.
+Into the 21st century, the south remains less economically developed than the northern and central regions, which enjoyed an "economic miracle" in the 1950s and the 1960s and became highly industrialized.